Quantum Phase Sensitivity with Generalized Coherent States Based on Deformed su(1,1) and Heisenberg Algebras: Phase Sensitivity and Detection Schemes with Generalized Coherent State Inputs

 The dashed and solid red curves represent two configurations of balanced homodyne detection.
 As illustrated in the figure, these configurations provide phase sensitivities that closely approach the QCRB over a broad range of phase shifts.
 Notably, the phase sensitivity $\Delta\phi_{\mathrm{hom}}^{(b)}$ exhibits superior performance compared to $\Delta\phi_{\mathrm{df}}$, suggesting a metrological advantage when an external phase reference (i.e., local oscillator) is employed, regardless of the type of input state used.
 The overall input state, including the local oscillator, is given by

 Here, the interferometric configuration involves two arms: the signal arm traversing both beam splitters with intermediate phase shift $\phi_1$, and the local oscillator arm entering the balanced beam splitter of the homodyne setup.
+Previous works on q-deformed and non-linear coherent states have shown that deformation enhances squeezing and sub-Poissonian statistics, enabling phase sensitivities beyond the SNL \cite{Solomon1990, Wang2000}.
+Our contribution goes further by employing generalized Heisenberg and generalized su(1,1) algebras with multiple deformation parameters, offering greater tunability and control of non-classical properties.
+This richer algebraic structure optimizes quantum Fisher information and phase sensitivity, thereby extending and complementing previous deformed-algebra approaches in quantum metrology.

 To explore the robustness of these schemes, we also investigate the impact of non-unit detection efficiency by comparing the ideal case $(\eta = 1)$ with a lossy scenario $(\eta = 0.6)$.
-As shown in Figure \ref{Fig2}, detection losses degrade all considered phase sensitivities, particularly around their optimal working points.
+As shown in Figure \ref{Fig3}, detection losses degrade all considered phase sensitivities, particularly around their optimal working points.
 Nevertheless, a general trend is observed: for any internal phase shift $\phi$, we have $\Delta\phi \leq \Delta\phi'$, confirming the expected sensitivity degradation due to imperfect detection.

 Among the detection strategies, balanced homodyne detection proves to be the most resilient to losses.
 Unlike intensity-based schemes, whose performance drops significantly in the presence of inefficiencies, the homodyne scheme maintains a relatively stable sensitivity across a broad range of phase shifts.
 This robustness makes homodyne detection particularly attractive for experimental implementations where non-ideal detectors and optical losses are inevitable.